 Aniline Dye - Application Tips - Keda Wood Dyes

 Remove excess wood dye stain by lightly wiping with a clean lint free cloth in the direction of the grain, and making small circular motions.
 Allow about 15 - 30 minutes to dry then check your dye stain color.
-When desired color is achieved, burnish the dyed wood with a clean, lint free towel, this will help prepare the surface for sealing, and will help prevent any excess wood dye stain from transferring with touch or into the sealer.
+When desired color is achieved, burnish the dyed wood with a clean, lint free towel, this will help prepare the surface for sealing, and will help prevent any excess wood dyes from transferring with touch or into the sealer.
 In the event of any worse case scenario, the wood may be salvaged by sanding the dye stain off with a heavy grit sand paper and gone over with fine grit sand paper until smooth again.

-wood’s surface with the wood stain dye, burnish the dried dye stain surface, and using a UV protecting sealer to help protect the aniline dye colors for several years.
+Although our aniline dyes are great for light fastness, different colors are more resistant to fading than others.
+The following steps are recommended.
+If you wish to insure the best in fade resistance, use a fresh solution, thoroughly saturate the wood’s surface with the wood dye stain, burnish the dried dye stain surface, and using a UV protecting sealer to help protect the aniline dye colors for several years.
 Polish the sealer if needed.
-Our aniline dyes are very powerful, they are not diluted, and each of the wood dye, five gram color packets, will make up to 1 quart of dye stain.
+Our aniline dyes are very powerful, they are not diluted, and each of the wood dye, five gram color packets, will make up to 1 quart of wood stain dye.
 Visit Our Aniline Dye Photo Gallery

 We also recommend if using our aniline dye as an alcohol base, to add a few drops of hot water.
 This will insure all the wood dye dissolves quickly, and helps the wood dyes break down thoroughly.
 Our Blue wood dye will last much longer after mixing if it is mixed with an isopropyl/denatured alcohol base for longer storage.